FLOWERING PLUM ORCHARD (TO HIROSHIGE)

 Vincent van Gogh (1853 - 1890), Paris, October-November 1887

-Van Gogh was a great admirer of Japanese art.
-He wrote that it made him happy and cheerful.
+Van Gogh had great admiration for Japanese art.
+It made him happy and cheerful, he wrote.
 He made three paintings after Japanese prints from his own collection.
-This gave him a chance to explore the Japanese printmakers’ style and use of colour.
+For example, he practiced the use of color and the style of the Japanese printmakers.

-The first of these copies is based on Utagawa Hiroshige’s Plum Garden in Kameido.
-Van Gogh accurately reproduced the composition but made the colours much more intense.
-He replaced the black and grey of Hiroshige’s tree trunk with red and blue tones.
-He also added the two orange borders with Japanese characters for a decorative and exotic effect.
+For his first copy, he chose Utagawa Hiroshiges The Plum Tree Tea House in Kameido.
+He literally copied the composition, but he emphasized the colors much more strongly.
+He exchanged the black and gray of the tree trunk for shades of red and blue.
+He also added two orange trims with Japanese characters, for a decorative and exotic effect.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥